 Hanukkah is here, and this year, with the pandemic keeping us indoors and isolated, a lot of us have been in a DIY mood.
 We’ve been making our own sourdough starter, baking our own bread, maybe even taking on some long overdue home-improvement projects.

-Before you start crafting, a brief warning: You might want to consider that a DIY menorah requires an extra level of vigilance, a lot of tin foil, and possibly spray-on fire retardant.
+Before you start crafting, a brief warning: a DIY menorah requires an extra level of vigilance, a lot of tin foil, and possibly spray-on fire retardant.
 DIY menorahs can catch on fire (RIP my handmade dinosaur menorah of 2017) and/or melt, especially if you’re using wood (AKA the thing we use to make fires).

 Preschool teachers: maybe don’t do your hanukiya-making project with wood materials? 😢 pic.twitter.com/oys9Bv8N3J